MeNOTby1/MeNOTby1-Emotes/README.md

 ## Installation
 To use these emotes in your game, follow these simple steps:
-1. Ensure you have the Emotecraft mod installed on your Minecraft client.
-2. Launch the game at least once with the mod to generate its folders.
+1. Select an emote and click on it.
+2. Download .json (emote), .nbs (music) and .png (cover) files
-3. Place the downloaded .emote files into your .minecraft/config/emotecraft/ directory.
+3. Place the downloaded files into your .minecraft/emotes directory.
-4. Open your game, press the Emotecraft menu key (default is usually B), and bind your new animations to your preferred keys!
+4. Open your game, press the Emote Wheel key (default is usually B), and bind your new animations.

----

-## Requirements
-To fully enjoy and use these files, you will need:
-* Minecraft (Compatible version matching your mod loader)
-* Emotecraft Mod (Fabric / Forge / NeoForge)
-* Blockbench (Optional) - Only required if you want to inspect or modify the project source files.
-* Minecraft Note Block Studio (Optional) - Only required if you want to edit the musical components.

 ---